Overpromising and underdelivering.

 I’ll briefly illustrate this.

-I spent 6 months working on cell cultivated meats - in those 6 months, I maintained cell lines, developed and experimented with countless mediums, and meticulously crafted nutrient pools with painstaking care (the cells ate better than me).
-For anyone who’s worked in life sciences, you know that flexibility isn’t a thing - your schedule is dictated by the lab.
-It’s like having 2 million newborns.
+I spent 6 months with an early-stage team focused on tissue engineering - in those 6 months, I maintained cell lines, developed and experimented with countless mediums, and meticulously crafted nutrient pools with painstaking care.
+I semi-joke that I was a serf to the lab.

-And, as biotech will have it, there were rounds of tests and inspections (et al) that would take place after I had left.
-The role I played was important, sure, but it was impossible for me to see the projects through to the end.
-Thus they never felt important.
+And, as biotech will have it, there were rounds of tests and inspections, among other things, that would take place after I had left.
+The role I played was important, but only mechanically.
+I was important because I would repeat without complaint.
+There was little value in having me zoom out, pitch ideas, see the projects through to the end.
+I was a lab rat.

-I walked away from that position not knowing the fruits of my labour, feeling like I had put in so much time…for nothing I could hold, keep, display on a site, etc. It didn’t feel real.
-I was just a blip of the dozens of scientists that would walk in and walk out.
+I walked away from that position not knowing the fruits of my labour, feeling like I had put in so much time for nothing I could hold, keep, or point to.
+I can't even link it to this site.
+It didn’t feel real.
+I was just a statistical improbability of the dozens of scientists that would walk in and walk out.

-In recent years, the issue flagged at the start - the felt need to overpromise - has worsened this exponentially.
+In recent years, the felt need to overpromise - has worsened this exponentially.

-I understand that you need the VC funding.
+I understand that you need the funding.
 I understand that you want to stay ahead of the competition.
-I know it looks great on decks and when you intro the company to X and Y. But if we continue to aim for goals that are a) unrealistic b) painfully time-sucky and intensive c) technologically impossible, we end up achieving nothing at all.
+But if we continue to aim for goals that are a) unrealistic b) painfully time-draining and intensive, we end up achieving nothing at all.

 Theranos-esque situations are everywhere.